CivicActions/bowline/exposed-commands-api.md

 FROM hello-world
 LABEL expose.command.single=hello
 ```
-The above label instruction should expose the command `hello` which runs the docker image with the hello-world message.
+The above label instruction will expose a command with the name `hello` which will run the docker image (with no arguments) resulting in a hello-world message.

 ## LABEL expose.command.multiple.*